 Q: My daughter has high uric acid on KD, we don’t know if she did before KD, have you seen this before?

 Dr. Phinney: Yes, blood levels of uric acid usually double in the first week of a ketogenic diet or with fasting.
 This is because there is a competition between ketones and uric acid for excretion by the kidneys early in adaptation.
 As the adaptation process proceeds over a few months, the uric acid level comes down to normal levels even as nutritional ketosis continues, Thus this is a process of clearance (i.e., excretion), not over-production from dietary protein, and this temporary elevation in uric acid is usually harmless unless one is prone to gout.
 That said, the precursors of uric acid are pretty high in organ meats like liver and kidney, so if these are part of one’s diet, they should be eaten in moderation.
+You can learn more about keto-adaptation here.

 Q: What about Camolina Oil?